kodadot/nft-gallery/CONTRIBUTING.md

 Process behind is to see if we **click together as part of team in long-run.**
 We are curious _on your character traits, acting and helping out others_, if they have issue with their PR.

-From this phase we can guarantee you payroll, that we will private discuss based on your location, skillset, past experience and code quality delivered.
+From this phase we can guarantee you a payroll, which will be privately discussed based on your location, skillset, previous experience, and quality of delivered code.

 # Learn more about contributing: